juanvallejo/JSON-server/tests/README.md

 node nameOfTheTestOnThisFolder.js
 ```

 As you may have just found out, you do in fact need Node.js to run these tests.
-As you also need to run the main server.js.
+And the main server.js.
 And pretty much everything else in this repository.
 To install, read the actual README.md file supplied in the root directory of this repository.